The Indian High School (Senior Campus), Oud Metha – The Review 2022

-Updated July 2017 – The Indian High School examination results and Inspection
+Updated May 2022 – The Indian High School examination results, KHDA 2019, 20, new CEO and SchoolsCompared.com verdict

 “In this turbulent world, opportunity exists for those who can thrive in ambiguity – those who create, innovate and handle risks.